ajaxgaier/Google-Drive-Monitor/README.md

 Google-Drive-Monitor
 ====================

-Google Apps Script which monitor Google Drive for new files.
+Google Apps Script which monitors Google Drive for new files.
 Sends email with changes.

 Runs as standalone script.
 Also offers a GUI to configure the recursion level (how many directory levels to scan) and the maximum age of the files to list.